Records

 Record Artifacts

-Record Artifacts function similarly to regular columns in the records table, making them visible both in the user interface when accessing the records table and via the API as fields on individual record rows.
+Record Artifacts function similarly to regular fields in the records table, making them visible both in the user interface when accessing the records table and via the API as fields on individual record rows.
 However, there are two notable differences.

 Unlike typical fields, Record Artifacts enable the storage of raw logs or extensive data dumps directly within the Records table.
 Each Record Artifact can accommodate up to 15,000 characters of data.